 I think I can assemble it with a similar sense because it’s 1/32 scale, I’m used to making 1/35 AFV.
 It’s so long time to make an airplane, now my target is just completion, not to throw out.

 The internal painting, attaching decals of the instrument panel, blowing matte clear.
 The effectiveness of the panel decal is this photo.
 It’s impossible to draw handwriting like this, the decal is very helpful.

 The molding of this figure is splendid.
 This sculptor also makes the tank crews of the Japanese Imperial Army which are all excellent.
 Very nice Asian (Japanese) face.
 He carries a parachute on his back.

-I buried the small gap with putty, which is the plastic runner chip melted in tool cleaner.
+I buried the small gap with putty, which is the plastic runner chip melted in the tool cleaner.
 The trace of the file down might not be remain because it was the same materials as the parts.
 It takes about 3 days for complete drying, hardening.

 Joints of the backside became beautiful, too.
 Because I run out of #1000 and #1200 sandpaper, today’s work is done.
-More paper filing becomes the areas having a smooth surface.
+More paper filing becomes the area having a smooth surface.
 I’m worried I’m on the proper procedure of making an airplane.
 It seems a long way to completion…

 I used adhesive cellophane tape and cut the flame out for outside of the canopy, inside is masking tape.
 Cellophane tape was too strong adhesive power and glue are sticking, next time I’ll use mending tape.

 Kasei engine was the most powerful at that time in Japan which was used for large bombardment aircraft.
 Raiden equipped forces cooling fan behind the propeller in consideration of cooling efficiency falling by squeezing the nose.